ybieri/phantom_processing_platform/README.md

     }
 }
 ```
-Normally, only "default ghosts" will have a trait, and only their description will be passed to `sscanf`.
+Normally, only the `description` of "default ghosts" will be passed to `sscanf`.
 But the check `if (packet->type < CUSTOM_GHOST)` does not account for negative `type` values.
-Thus, an attacker can use bug 1 to overflow `type` to be nagative (-69) and then add a long description.
-This will trigger and overflow when being parsed by `sscanf` into the two stack buffers.
+Thus, an attacker can use bug 1 to overflow `type` to be nagative (-69) and set a long description for this ghost.
+Because the `processor` wrongfully assumes that a negative index belongs to a "custom ghost", it will parse the description using `sscanf`, which overflows one of the two stack buffers.

 ## Exploitation
-The exploitation seems quite simple now, but there is one more issue to overcome.
+The exploitation seems quite simple now, but there is one more issue.
 The processor does validate every `GhostPacket` it receives:

 ```c
 int validateGhostPacket(GhostPacket* newPacket) {